 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'How and when should Ovitrelle be administered?', 'How many days is Ovitrelle detectable in the blood?', 'Is it normal to administer Ovitrelle after embryo transfer?', 'Does menstruation start earlier with Ovitrelle?', 'Does alcohol consumption negatively influence the effect of Ovitrelle?' and 'How much does Ovitrelle cost?'.
+FAQs from users: 'Is Gonal the same as Ovitrelle?', 'How and when should Ovitrelle be administered?', 'How many days is Ovitrelle detectable in the blood?', 'Is it normal to administer Ovitrelle after embryo transfer?', 'Does menstruation start earlier with Ovitrelle?', 'Does alcohol consumption negatively influence the effect of Ovitrelle?' and 'How much does Ovitrelle cost?'.